roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 General purpose packet buffer.

-Sources: 1
-Sinks: 1
+Sinks: 1 (passive)
+Sources: 1 (passive)

 Node parameters:
 - int "max_size" : maximum number of packets to buffer (10)
-- int "prefill_size" : no of packets to prebuffer at start of stream (0)
-- boolean "rebuffer" : refill buffer to prefill_size whenever the number of packets in the buffer drops to 0 (true)
+- int "lift_count" : whenever the size of the buffer drops to 0,
+                     lift_count packets will be pre-buffered before
+                     the attached sink is allowed to take any packets out of the buffer (0)
+- int "drop_count" : number of packets to drop at the front of the buffer (older packets) when a new packet arrives for a buffer that has reached its maximum size (0)

 Input stream:
 any